Index

 - au contraire = on the contrary.

-- kindred spirit = a person whose interests or
+- kindred spirit = a person whose interests or attitudes are similar to one's

 - a priori = theoretical